 Applied Practice Experience

 All Rollins MPH and MSPH students are required to complete a 200-400 hour The Applied Practice Experience (APE) is a unique opportunity for graduate students to integrate and apply practical skills and training learned through coursework in a professional public health work environment.
 In most cases, students can use a part-time work position, graduate assistantship or internship to meet the Applied Practice Experience requirement.
 The Applied Practice Experience is a significant educational experience that requires a minimum of 200 clock hours in a public health agency, institution, or community under the supervision of a Field Supervisor and the guidance of the student's department and/or the Office of Career Development.

 HPV Vaccine and Health Decision Making Behaviors among University Undergraduates

 Factors that affect Culex mosquito feeding choice in Atlanta, Georgia

 Investigating the association between small-area violent crime and preterm birth in Atlanta, GA: 1998-2006

 What is the difference between an MPH and an MSPH in GLEPI?

 The MPH degree is a professional/practice-based degree that requires 42 credit hours, a practicum, and a thesis.

 The MSPH degree is a professional degree tailored to students interested in specializing in epidemiology research and epidemiologic methods.
-It requires 48 hours of coursework, a thesis, and a practicum.
+It requires 48 hours of coursework, a thesis, and an applied practice experience.